Tpleme/monorepo-automator/README.md

   <img alt="NPM Downloads" src="https://img.shields.io/npm/dt/%40tpleme%2Fmonorepo-automator?logo=npm">
 </p>

-## `This project currently only supports creation of React + vite and vanilla JS projects with Biomejs as lint and formatter`
+## `This project is under development and currently only supports creation of vite and vanilla JS projects with Biomejs as lint and formatter`

 # Monorepo Automator